 Cockroaches may be one of the most primitive living insects you will find in today’s world.
 They are a generalized insect but have adapted.
 They are able to tolerate a wide range of environments.
 From arctic cold to tropical heat, cockroaches have been able to thrive in climates that have diminished others.
 Most cockroaches tend to be the size of a thumbnail.
 They have six legs, two antennae and some species will even have wings.
 Cockroaches have a flattened, brownish-red body and a small head.
 Their eyes are large and their mouthparts are located on the underside of their head allowing them to feed.
 Cockroaches tend to eat both food and non-food items.

 With over 4,000 different species of cockroaches found throughout the world, there are a select few that are common to the south eastern United States.
 In particular, three species found in North Carolina are the American, German, and smokey brown.
+If they are in your home you need to hire a CTRL exterminator.

 American cockroaches are a species that are large and can fly.
 These insects can be identified by a figure-eight pattern, yellow in color found behind their head.